For people with arthritis, it is very important to exercise regularly and safely

 “The important thing is that you have to change,” says Dr. van der Ven, “you can’t do the same activity over and over again, or you will have an overuse injury.
 Even walking will end up creating overuse injuries.
 Try a combination of things that increase your metabolic rate.
 You have to increase flexibility.
 It is necessary to work on the strength of the core muscles.
 You should keep changing your exercise routine to avoid these overuse injuries.
 This is very important”.

-The first challenge many physicians face when consulting with an arthritis patient is changing the mindset that exercise is something they cannot or should not do.
+The first challenge many doctors face when consulting with an arthritis patient is changing the mindset that exercise is something they cannot or should not do.

 “It’s a matter of reassuring them,” says Dr. van der Ven, “We have to clear up their misconceptions and clarify what perhaps someone told them once, or read once, or perhaps help correct the effects of a traumatic experience. .
 Maybe they played a sport and then injured their knee, and they are so scared that they think it will set them back.